DAY 1 WINDHOEK – URBAN CAMP

 DAY 5 ETOSHA NATIONAL PARK – NAMUTONI CAMP 225km

-After a good breakfast, we will travel southeast to the Etosha National Park.
-One of the highlights in Namibia is a visit to this park.
+After breakfast, travel to Etosha National Park.
+One of the highlights in Namibia safari is a visit to Etosha.
 In 1907, Etosha was declared a game reserve by the German colonial administration.
-The park covers an area of more than 22 000 sqkms, and represents almost all African animal species.
-The very large herds of springbok, is a beautiful picture to observe.
-The vast saltpan in the centre is surrounded by thorn and grass savannah, and is always dry except in the southern parts where there are numerous waterholes that give life for a large number of wildlife.
+Etosha covers an area of more than 22,000sqkm and represents almost all African animal species.
+The very large herds of springbok are a beautiful picture to observe.
+The vast Etosha saltpan in the centre is surrounded by thorn and grass savannah and is always dry except in the southern parts where there are numerous waterholes that give life for a large number of wildlife.
 The three rest camps, Namutoni, Halali and Okaukuejo are well-maintained camps.
 Namutoni is situated at the eastern entrance of Etosha and centres on an old German fort, which was built before the turn of the century.
-The campsite will be our overnight home.
-A night Game drive is available at own account.
-It is highly recommendable.
+The campsite will be your overnight home.
+A night game drive is available at your own account.
+It is highly recommended.

 DAY 6 ETOSHA NATIONAL PARK – OKAUKUEJO CAMP 145km

-After breakfast, we will depart from Namutoni camp, doing wildlife viewing at some of the waterholes, while driving to Halali camp which is halfway between Namutoni and Okaukuejo camp.
+After breakfast, depart from Namutoni camp, enjoying wildlife viewing at some of the waterholes, while driving to Halali camp which is halfway between Namutoni and Okaukuejo camp.
 Halali got its German name from the call made to announce the end of a hunt.
-We will visit the Waterhole at Halali camp and also have lunch.
+Visit the waterhole at Halali camp and also have lunch.
 Depart for Okaukuejo camp, which houses the Etosha Ecological Institute where research is done.
-A permanent waterhole that is floodlit at night, give you a wonderful opportunity to see regular visitors like elephants, lions and black rhinos as well as the shy, nocturnal wildlife.
+A permanent waterhole that is floodlit at night, gives you a wonderful opportunity to see regular visitors like elephants, lions and black rhinos as well as the shy, nocturnal wildlife.
 Overnight at Okaukuejo campsite.

 DAY 7 HIMBA VILLAGE – KAMANJAB 249km

-Departing after breakfast, with very good memories, we will leave the Etosha National Park to continue on to Outjo where we will re-fuel, do shopping and have Brunch.
+Departing after breakfast, with very good memories, leave the Etosha National Park to continue on to Outjo where you will re-fuel, do shopping and have brunch.
 The Herero’s named Outjo, that means ‘little hills’.

-After Lunch we will continue on the road to Kamanjab where the Himba Village is.
-The afternoon will be spend with the Himba people to experience their culture.
-We will overnight close to the Himba Village.
+After lunch, continue your self-drive safari to Kamanjab where the Himba Village is.
+The afternoon will be spent with the Himba people to experience their culture.
+Overnight close to the Himba Village.

+A visit to a Himba Village is one of the highlights on this safari.
 The Otjikandero Himba Orphan Village Project was started in 1999 when Jaco Burger moved to Kaokoland to work and live with the local Himba tribe.
 He had met Mukajo there previously.
-As a result of leukaemia she could never have children, but as the last queen in her blood line of the Ovahimba’s and considering her great love for children she was desperate.
+As a result of leukaemia, she could never have children, but as the last queen in her bloodline of the Ovahimba’s and considering her great love for children she was desperate.
 Jaco and Mukajo came together for the Himba Orphan project and had a traditional Himba marriage.
 Women are not allowed to have children in the Ovahimba tradition unless they’re married.
 Jaco decided to live with the Ovahimba’s in Kaokoland and he was adopted by the Ovahimba’s as well as the Chiefs.
 He also has a Himba mother with whom he lived for a couple of years, which enabled him to learn their language.

 DAY 8 BRANDBERG WHITE LADY LODGE 368km

-After breakfast at the Himba Village, on way to Brandberg, we will visit the Petrified Forest with about 300 million Year-old tree trunks and also have lunch.
-Also visiting the Twyfelfontein Rock Engravings, and an extensive gallery of rock engravings consisting of more or less 2000 petroglyphes, is an exceptional experience.
-Then continue to the Brandberg Lodge via Uis Mine.
+After breakfast at the Himba Village, on way to Brandberg, visit the Petrified Forest with its 300 million-year-old tree trunks and also have lunch.
+Also, visit the Twyfelfontein Rock Engravings – an extensive gallery of rock engravings consisting of about 2,000 petroglyphs.
+Then continue your Namibian safari to the Brandberg Lodge via Uis Mine.

-Brandberg Mountain is located in Damaraland, in the northwestern Namib Desert, near the coast, and covers an area of approximately 650 km².
-With its highest point, the Königstein (German for ‘King’s Stone’), standing at 2,606 m (8,550 ft) above sea level and located on the flat Namib gravel plains, on a clear day ‘The Brandberg’ can be seen from a great distance.
+Brandberg Mountain is located in Damaraland, in the northwestern Namib Desert, near the coast, and covers an area of approximately 650sqkm.
+With its highest point, the Königstein (German for ‘King’s Stone’), standing at 2,606 m (8,550ft) above sea level and located on the flat Namib gravel plains, on a clear day ‘The Brandberg’ can be seen from a great distance.
 There are various routes to the summit, the easiest (also steepest) being up the Ga’aseb river valley, but other routes include the Hungurob and Tsisab river valleys.

 DAY 9 SWAKOPMUND – AMANPURI LODGE 228km

-After breakfast we will leave from Brandberg and travel via Henties Bay where we will enjoy a take-away lunch on the beach.
-The town of Henties Bay, named after Major Hentie v/d Merwe who started recreational fishing here, where we will also refuel the vehicles.
-Thereafter we will travel about 80 km, along the coastal road to Swakopmund, passing places with very interesting names like Jakkalzputz, Wlotskasbaken and Mile 4.
-We will be staying at a Lodge in Swakopmund for 2 nights.
+After breakfast, leave from Brandberg and travel via Henties Bay where you will enjoy a takeaway lunch on the beach.
+The town of Henties Bay, named after Major Hentie v/d Merwe who started recreational fishing here, is also where you will refuel the vehicles.
+Thereafter travel about 80km, along the coastal road to Swakopmund, passing places with very interesting names like Jakkalzputz, Wlotskasbaken and Mile 4.
+Staying at a lodge in Swakopmund for two nights.

 Swakopmund is named after the Swakop River.
-In 1892 Captain Curt von Francois built a military post on the site where the present town is today.
+In 1892, Captain Curt von Francois built a military post on the site where the present town is today.
 Swakopmund offers a lot of excursions in and around the town.
-Sand boarding, Horse riding, Parasailing, Ballooning, Kayaking, Camel Rides, Scenic Flight’s, Quad Biking and Fishing is only some of the large number of activities that is on offer at your own account.
+Sandboarding, horse riding, parasailing, ballooning, kayaking, camel rides, scenic flights, quad biking and fishing are only some of the large number of activities on offer.
 The Living Desert Tour is an exceptional excursion that is highly recommended.

 DAY 10 SWAKOPMUND – AMANPURI LODGE